-If you allege being disabled when you apply for Social Security Disability from mental impairments, you should be seeing a psychiatrist, therapist or both.
+If you allege being disabled when you apply for Social Security Disability from a mental health condition, you should be seeing a psychiatrist, therapist or both.
 Many clients describe devastating mental symptoms that stop them from working, but still do not want to go to a psychiatrist (a.k.a. “shrink”) because they are worried about what others will think of them ( stigma ).

-So YES, you do need to be going to a psychiatrist or therapist (really both) for Social Security Disability if you are alleging that mental impairments are preventing you from working.
+So, YES, you do need to be going to a psychiatrist, psychologist or therapist (preferably a treating physician and a therapist) for Social Security Disability if you are alleging that mental impairments are preventing you from working.

 What to tell a psychiatrist to get disability?